ultrabug/py3status/py3status/modules/README.md

 ### <a name="rss_aggregator"></a>rss_aggregator

-Display the unread feed items in your favorite RSS aggregator.
+Display unread feeds in your favorite RSS aggregator.

 For now, supported aggregators are:
     * OwnCloud/NextCloud with News application